dmurchison/madlibs_against_humanity/README.md

 ## Index Page

-- This will host a signup and login button for the users to register and login.
-Ideally we will have a wheel of the top 15 madlips displayed for the user to see but not participate in until logged in.
+- This will host a sign up and login button for the users to register and login.
+Ideally we will have a wheel of the top 15 madlibs displayed for the user to see but not participate in until logged in.
 <img width="1680" alt="madlibs_against_humanity" src="https://user-images.githubusercontent.com/80483775/181113722-0783b3be-42ef-476c-a38a-483a9e1f0105.png">

 ## Creating a Madlib